-The school can also charge a reasonable fee for the administrative costs of complying with a request, if the individual asks for further copies of their data following a request.
-If the school decides to charge a fee, it shall contact the individual promptly and inform them.
-The school is not required to comply with the request until it has received payment.
+The school can also charge a reasonable fee for the administrative costs of complying with a request if the individual asks for further copies of their data following a request.
+If the school decides to

-6. ACTIONING THE REQUEST
+5. ACTIONING THE REQUEST

-The Data Protection Link Officer shall make enquiries with relevant employees (as appropriate) about the request.
-If the school does not believe it is required to action the particular request because, for example, it does not hold the information or if the school's interests override the individual's, it shall confirm this position clearly and in writing, within one month.
-The school shall discuss and seek advice about refusals of this nature, with the Data Protection Officer before issuing the response.
+The Head Teacher shall make enquiries with relevant employees and governors / members and trustees (as appropriate) about the request.
+If the school does not believe it is required to action the request because, for example, it does not hold the information or if the school's interests override the individual's, it shall confirm this position clearly and in writing, within one month.
+The school shall discuss and seek advice about refusals of this nature with the Data Protection Officer before issuing the response.

-7. SUBJECT ACCESS REQUESTS (SARS)
+6. SUBJECT ACCESS REQUESTS (SARS)

-7.1 Requests from pupils
+6.1 Requests from pupils

 A pupil can request a copy of their personal data (i.e. make a SAR), if they have sufficient maturity to do this, for example, they understand their rights; they know what it means to make a request and can understand the information they are given.
-The Information Commissioner's Office suggests that it may be reasonable in most cases, to assume a child who is aged 12 years or over, has sufficient maturity to be able to make a request, unless the contrary is shown.
+The Information Commissioner's Office suggests that it may be reasonable in most cases, to assume a child who is aged 12 years or over has sufficient maturity to be able to make a request, unless the contrary is shown.